 - Ability to meet on Friday's from 2-3pm during the spring 2017 semester (March 20-May 5)

 Note: You are not required to have attended an orientation information session in order to become an OA.

 Benefits of Being an Orientation Advisor

-- Due to job responsibilities, Orientation Advisors serving in the role of Resident Assistant or Discovery Advisor will be unable to work our August Orientation.
-These students will receive a approximately $2800
+- Summer stipend of $3,200 to be paid in equal installments during the summer (Due to job responsibilities, Orientation Advisors serving in the role of Resident Assistant or Discovery Advisor will be unable to work our August Orientation.
+These students will receive a approximately $2,850)

 - Meals throughout the orientation sessions and through a special summer meal card